Postpartum psychosis is a rare and severe form of postnatal depression. It is also called postnatal or puerperal psychosis.

 You may also have other symptoms of psychosis and thoughts of harming yourself or your baby.

-Immediate action required: Contact your GP or obstetrician urgently if:
+Emergency action required: Contact your GP or obstetrician urgently if:

 - you are experiencing any of these symptoms